 The Significant Increase in Video Consumption and Live Streaming

-With most people having to stay indoors, this has led to more people consuming even more video content in their own homes.
+With most people staying indoors, this has led to more people consuming even more videos in their own homes.

 These consumers have viewed digital entertainment products more as necessities now because of the lack of face-to-face interactions they are having while they have to stay at home.